Filed Under: CHS, Cannabis Science, Media Narratives

 “People that loved and championed and relied on cannabis, just like you do… We are left with no answers and tremendous scrutiny.
 So much so, that ONE of us (me) shared our experience and received everything from basic ridicule to death threats.”

 Krumholtz has since received everything from basic skepticism to outright death threats.
 Why?
-Because weed culture has been in a decades-long battle against misinformation.
+The cannabis culture has been engaged in a decades-long battle against misinformation.
 After years of fighting propaganda that claimed cannabis would make you psychotic, lazy, or violent, many consumers are instantly defensive when a new scare tactic appears.

 The Real Danger: Fear-Mongering & Misinformation